stephengold/Minie/README.md

 ### An introduction to PhysicsDumper

-For example, the following temporary statements could be used to dump (to `System.out`) all collision objects in a `PhysicsSpace`:
+The following temporary statements could be used to dump (to `System.out`) all collision objects in a `PhysicsSpace`:

         PhysicsDumper dumper = new PhysicsDumper();